ozgun-ozdemir/ozgun-ozdemir/README.md

 Welcome to my GitHub!

-I'm a Software Engineer from Istanbul who enjoys building projects, solving problems, and continuously learning new technologies.
+I'm a Software Engineer based in Istanbul, passionate about building data-driven projects and continuously learning new technologies.

-I'm currently working on Data Science and Machine Learning projects.
+Currently, I focus on exploring machine learning models, data analysis, and scalable solutions.

 Feel free to explore my repositories and see my journey.